 - Effective: Provides a new and powerful therapeutic tool that should help to improve rehabilitation outcomes safely and efficiently

 - Affordable: Offers a low-cost solution with parts totaling only about $1,500, compared with $80,000 to $100,000 for other available devices

-Georgia Tech’s knee exoskeleton can be used in both adults and children for mobility assistance, injury rehabilitation, and performance for healthy individuals in:
+Georgia Tech’s knee exoskeleton can be used in both adults and children for mobility assistance, injury rehabilitation, and performance for healthy individuals and athletes in: